 Grand Rapids, MI 49509

-President and Congress Signed the Extension that Continues to Allow Tax-Free Gifts
+President and Congress Signed the Extension that Allows Tax-Free Gifts from Your IRA

 If you are 70½ years or older Congress has authorized tax-free gifts from your IRA in 2014 allowing you to continue your support for Grace Bible College.